bfbarkhouse/redpanda-connect-gitops/README.md

 rpk security acl create --allow-principal User:rpcn-user --operation all \
   --topic rpcn-standalone-topic \
   --group rpcn-gitops-first-names --group rpcn-gitops-last-names
-# This creates the ACL to allow the user perform all operations on the topic and the consumer groups we will use later on
+# ACL to allow the user to perform all operations on the topic and the pipeline consumer groups
 ```

 **Create the Kubernetes namespace and load the Redpanda user's password as a secret**